Quantum-data-driven dynamical transition in quantum learning: Fundamental dynamical equations for training a QNN

 where the dQNTK $\mu_{\gamma \alpha \beta}$ is defined as

-which is a bilinear form of total error's gradient and hessian.
-Since we utilize a quadratic loss function Eq.~\eqref{L_cost}, there exists a gauge invariance under the orthogonal group $O(N)$ on the data space for loss function, thus on the gradient descent update in Eq.~\eqref{eq:gradient_decent} and dynamical equations in Eqs.~\eqref{eq:dyeqs_full} (See details in Appendix~\ref{app:gauge_invariance}).
+which is a bilinear form of total error's gradient and \BZ{Hessian}.
+Since we utilize a quadratic loss function Eq.~\eqref{L_cost}, there exists a gauge invariance under the orthogonal group $O(N)$ on the data space for loss function, thus on the gradient descent update in Eq.~\eqref{eq:gradient_decent} and dynamical equations in Eqs.~\eqref{eq:dyeqs_full}, \QZ{as we show in Supplementary Note 3}.
 However, quantities of inner products over parameter space, e.g. QNTK and dQNTK, are not gauge invariant.

+\QZ{Before moving on, we emphasize that the dynamical equations in this section actually apply to the gradient-descent training of any quadrature loss function in Eq.~\eqref{L_cost}, regardless of whether it regards a QNN or classical systems.}